 We generally associate PhDs with long hours of lab work or data analysis.
 Yet, according to Vitae’s Researcher Development Framework (RDF), a theoretical and practical knowledge base are only a small part of a researcher’s development.

 Several PhD programmes in the UK adopt this RDF approach, which aims to enhance development and build a workforce of world-class researchers.

-Although the framework can a bit intimidating at first glance, it’s a great starting point for a well-rounded development plan.
+Although the framework can be a bit intimidating at first glance, it’s a great starting point for a well-rounded development plan.
 In this blog, I go over three main ways I personally found extremely useful for widening and diversifying my skill set during my PhD.

 How to diversify your skill set during your PhD